moroz/moroz.dev/content/blog/set-up-postgresql-and-migrations-in-asp-net-web-forms.md

 In order to follow along with this tutorial, you should:

 * know the difference between [Visual Studio](https://visualstudio.microsoft.com/) (purple icon) and [Visual Studio Code](https://code.visualstudio.com/) (blue icon),
-* know the difference between [.NET Framework](https://dotnet.microsoft.com/en-us/download/dotnet-framework) (supports Windows only) and [.NET Core](https://dotnet.microsoft.com/en-us/download) (supports Windows, macOS, and GNU/Linux),
+* know the difference between [.NET Framework](https://dotnet.microsoft.com/en-us/download/dotnet-framework) (Windows only) and [.NET Core](https://dotnet.microsoft.com/en-us/download) (supports Windows, macOS, and GNU/Linux),
 * know the difference between [PostgreSQL](https://www.postgresql.org/download/) (the most advanced free and open source database system in the world) and [MS SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) (can't handle UTF-8).

 You need to install the following software: